• Home

 Life can sometimes be overwhelming, but you must carry on

 Life will always present challenges and some will be much harder to deal with than others but a little laughter and a sense of humor can take you through your darkest days.
 Find something that brings a smile to your face.
 It can be as simple as watching a dog or child play.
-Block sad or disturbing content at least an hour before you go to sleep and read something uplifting instead.
+Block sad or disturbing content for at least an hour before you go to sleep and read something uplifting instead.

 The health benefits of laughing